-A dashboard-style tool that helps you swiftly sort and categorize these different kinds of content makes managing your inbox faster, and gets you back to work.
+A dashboard-style tool that helps you swiftly sort and categorize these different kinds of content makes managing your inbox faster and gets you back to work.

+This email management best practice comes as a surprise.
 This may be the most difficult thing to do, but switch off work emails outside of work hours.

 Your friends and family, even your favorite game or TV show, deserve your undivided attention.

-Protected personal time is essential for your physical and mental health, and actually improves performance during work time.
+Protected personal time is essential for your physical and mental health and actually improves performance during work time.